 When they ran out of surface space, they began to dig their tombs underground as you will see in the more “modern” Tomb of the Reliefs.

-While we may not know what the actual homes of the Etruscans looked like as we know of the ancient Romans from the ruins in Pompeii and Ostia Antica, by exploring the tombs in Cerverteri we have an idea just be exploring the tombs of these ancient yet advanced civilization.
+While we may not know what the actual homes of the Etruscans looked like as we know of the ancient Romans from the ruins in Pompeii and Ostia Antica, by exploring the tombs in Cerverteri we have an idea just be exploring the tombs of this ancient yet advanced civilization.

-A former prominent ancient Etruscan city state known in ancient times as Tarchuna by the Etruscans and Tarquinii by the Romans.
+A former prominent ancient Etruscan city-state known in ancient times as Tarchuna by the Etruscans and Tarquinii by the Romans.
 Roman also had 2 Etruscan kings by the name of Lucius Tarquinius Priscus, and Lucius Tarquinius Superbus (the last of the 7 Kings of Rome).

-On a hill east of Tarquinia is the Monterozzi Etruscan Necropolis that dates as far back as 7th century BC.
+On a hill east of Tarquinia is the Monterozzi Etruscan Necropolis which dates as far back as 7th century BC.
 Of the estimated 6,000 tombs known to exist in this necropolis, about 200 of them were decorated with frescoes.

-Unlike the Banditaccia Necropolis in Cerveteri with above ground tombs that you can enter and explore, the tombs in Monterozzi Necropolis in Tarquinia are underground, and accessible by descending a flight of stairs below ground.
+Unlike the Banditaccia Necropolis in Cerveteri with above-ground tombs that you can enter and explore, the tombs in Monterozzi Necropolis in Tarquinia are underground and accessible by descending a flight of stairs below ground.

 Open to the public are about a dozen painted tombs at a time, and they are sealed off with temperature and humidity controls for the preservation of these ancient fragile frescoes.
 The tombs can be viewed from the window of the metal door, with a light timer that you can turn on by pressing a button to view the interior of the tombs.